 For each question in the survey, the individual (standardised) responses are converted into scores on a scale from 0 to 10.
-A score of 10 represents the best possible response and a score of zero the worst.
+A score of 10 represents the best possible response and a score of 0 the worst.
 The higher the score for each question, the better the trust is performing.

-It is not appropriate to score all questions in the questionnaire as not all of the questions assess the trust.
-For example, they may be descriptive questions such as Q1 asking respondents if their inpatient stay was planned in advance or an emergency; or they may be 'routing questions' designed to filter out respondents to whom the following questions do not apply.
-An example of a routing question would be Q44 "During your stay in hospital, did you have an operation or procedure?"
-For full details of the scoring please see the technical document (see 'Further information' section).
+It is not appropriate to score all the questions in the questionnaire.
+For example, some questions are descriptive, such as Q1, which asks respondents if their inpatient stay was planned or an emergency.
+Other questions are 'routing questions', which are designed to filter out respondents to whom the following questions do not apply.
+An example of a routing question is Q44 "During your stay in hospital, did you have an operation or procedure?".
+For full details of question scoring please see the technical document (see 'Further information' section).

-Section scoring is computed as the arithmetic mean of questions' score after weighting is applied.
+Section scoring is computed as the arithmetic mean of question scores for the section after weighting is applied.